Personal Rule: Religion during Personal Rule

 Without the influence of Parliament, the Caroline government was able to exert a much greater force on the Church.
 During Personal Rule, there was a noticeable shift in the Church of England towards a more sacramental and ceremonialist direction.
 The appointment of William Laud to the role of Archbishop of Canterbury in 1633 signalled this shift most of all.
-One of Charles' main concern was the liturgical and religious unity of his Three Kingdoms.
+One of Charles' main concerns was the liturgical and religious unity of his Three Kingdoms.
 His government tried to squash dissent legalistically, by making use of the Court of High Commission and the Star Chamber.
-One very prominent example of this was the punishment of three dissenters – William Prynne, Henry Burton (theologian) and John Bastwick – in 1637; they were pilloried, whipped and mutilated by cropping and then imprisoned indefinitely for their publication and authorship of anti-episcopal pamphlets.
+One very prominent example of this was the punishment of three dissenters – William Prynne, Henry Burton and John Bastwick – in 1637; they were pilloried, whipped and mutilated by cropping and then imprisoned indefinitely for their publication and authorship of anti-episcopal pamphlets.

 Liturgical shifts were important to the theology of Laud.
-A greater insistence on the usage of the Book of Common Prayer in all services (which was enforced by episcopal visitation); the placement of the altar at the East end of the Church; and kneeling for the reception of the sacrament were all hallmarks of Laudian liturgy.
+A greater insistence on the usage of the Book of Common Prayer in all services (which was enforced by episcopal visitation); the placement of the altar at the east end of the Church; and kneeling for the reception of the sacrament were all hallmarks of Laudian liturgy.
 This was all encompassed within a policy called 'the beauty of holiness' (this phrase coming from Psalm 96), which described how Christian worship should be couched in ceremony and splendour to further devotion.
 Foreshadowing debates that would later emerge over clerical dress, Laud also imposed a rule which decreed all ministers should wear a surplice when performing a service.
 All of these reforms and changes were often criticised by Puritan and other opponents as a return to popery and the vicious influence of Roman Catholicism returning to a semi-reformed English Church.